Co-Make1/Backend/README.md

 /api/comments/4

-Must be logged in and provide a valid comment id
+Must be logged in

+Required

+- valid comment id

 Returns the updated comment object